aglohmeijer/Prog.Project/design and process/PROCESS.md

 ### day 10 - evening
 - Sunburst works fine, on clicking I can console.log the parent + childrens I clicked on.
 - Got extremely stuck on scopes from functions.
 If function A was out of scope I fixed it, then function B was out of scope etc..
 It still doesn't work.

+# day 12
+- It took me literally ALL day today to figure out the d3.slider.
+I have finally made it work, for some reason I have to place the main script which calls the d3.slider after the <div slider itself.
+- Added radio inputs above the map.
+TODO: when the user chooses one radio input the map should update to the new data (category: industry).